 Get a New Solar System Today!

-A solar system in Scottsdale can generate electricity silently and without any moving parts.
+A solar system can generate electricity silently and without any moving parts.
 Sunlight falls on the solar panels generating DC electricity.
 That DC electricity is then converted into household 120/240V AC electricity by the inverters.
 The AC electricity is next fed into your electric meter and circuit breaker panel.
 The electricity either goes to your appliances and lights, or to the grid, or some to each.
 This all happens silently and automatically every day.
 Enough sunlight falls on the earth in one hour to power every electrical device on our planet for an entire year!
 It’s easy to tap into the power of the sun using safe, reliable and affordable solar systems.

 What happens when the sun isn’t shining?